belindamo/derp/section_notes/02-lit-review.md

 * Research more to figure out this: if all 1 dimensional projections are Gaussian, then the original multivariate distribution is also Gaussian
-  * if you can't find support for this, then list it as a conjec
+  * if you can't find support for this, then list it as a conjecture in the research concept and direction section

 # Literature Review: Distribution Enforcement via Random Probe and Distribution Nudging